circus2271/sphere/server-airtable/sphere-google-cloud/updateRecordStatus/README.md

 for local testing use local server

-install depencencies and start a local server with a npm script:
+install dependencies and start a local server with a npm script:
 ```console
 npm i